#1 Tip for Making Slipcover Sewing Faster

 Cut all zipper and boxing panels at one time.
 Measuring, marking and cutting these pieces goes so much faster when you batch the tasks.

-My project required a total of 12 zipper panels and 6 boxing panels.
+My project required 12 zipper panels and 6 boxing panels.
 Batching also helped me keep all of those loose pieces organized.

 Blue denim slipcover zipper placement